 Japan: A beautiful garden in Kyoto’s Arashiyama district

-Could we ever escape the overwhelming crowds of Kyoto?
-Would the attractions on the edge of the city, in Arashiyama, be less busy?
-Not really as it turned out because, let’s face it, it’s a district that boasts some of the city’s most picture-perfect destinations.
-However, we did find peace and quiet in Okochi Sanso,…
+It’s not easy to escape the overwhelming crowds in Kyoto.
+As the historic heart of Japan, it’s top of the list for tourists and residents but would the attractions on the edge of the city, in Arashiyama, be less busy?
+Not really as it turned out because, let’s face it, it’s a district that boasts…

 Our stay in Takayama was over and it was time to head to Kyoto, the historic heart of Japan and the climax of our fortnight-long trip.
 Takayama had made for an interesting diversion, offered a taste of a smaller Japanese city, but three days was enough.
 Indeed, people we’d met there were surprised we’d stopped for so…